BRAMELOUP CHALET

 (click for separate page)

-There are lots of things to keep me busy at Brameloup: collecting firewood, gardening, building trails through the forest, fixing the road, and maintaining and improving the chalet.
+There are lots of things to keep me busy at Brameloup: collecting firewood, gardening, building trails through the forest, fixing the rural track, and maintaining and improving the chalet.

 Cutting trees for firewood